 Statehouse Address: 200 West Washington Street, Room 401-8, Indianapolis, IN 46204

-Occupation: Director of External Affair for the Educators College at Marian University
+Occupation: Director of External Affairs for the Educators College at Marian University

 Education: B.S., Indiana University